bpdts/cobol-task/README.md

 # cobol-test
-Microfocus COBOL test and base repository
+Microfocus COBOL task and base repository

+Please see INSTRUCTIONS.md for task criteria.